 The Center is located adjacent to, and affiliated with the Johns Hopkins Hospital system in downtown Baltimore, Maryland.
 The fellow has a clinical/research appointment with the title Postdoctoral Psychology Fellow through the Johns Hopkins University School of Medicine.
 The fellow’s clinical and research work is done at one location throughout the training year.
 An individual office, computer access, and administrative/scheduling support, are provided for the fellow.

-The outpatient clinic is in a modern building with offices for professional staff, and a psychiatry and nursing wing.
-The core faculty of the postdoctoral program currently is made up of four licensed psychologists, two of whom are board certified in clinical child and adolescent psychology through the American Board of Professional Psychology.
+The outpatient clinic is in a modern outpatient building with offices for professional staff and a psychiatry and nursing wing.
+The core faculty of the postdoctoral program currently is made up of three licensed psychologists, two of whom are board certified in clinical child and adolescent psychology through the American Board of Professional Psychology.
 All of the training supervisors specialize in the assessment and treatment of children and families exposed to trauma, each having particular expertise in specialty areas.
-The fellowship is funded as part of the Center’s operating budget.
-Fellows receive a competitive NIH/NRSA recommended stipend (currently $48,432) in addition to medical and dental benefits, vacation and sick leave, a week of leave for conference attendance, and a stipend for conference-related expenses.

 The Center’s outpatient program provides a range of evidence-based and promising practices to address childhood trauma.
 They include: